LHCGreg/animerecs/new/AnimeRecs.RecService/readme.txt

 See ConnectionServicer.cs for valid op names, the kind of input they take, and the kind of output they give.

-Upon receiving an operation from a client, the server does what it needs to do, returns a JSON Response object, and closes the connection.
+Upon receiving an operation from a client, the server does what it needs to do, returns a UTF-8 encoded JSON Response object, and closes the connection.
 A Response object is:

 {
 	(null if no error)